shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Awoomoon eyed her suspiciously.
 “My pup, are you hiding something from me?”

 “Mother, I—” Ersatzica cried.
 “I’m still a cat!”
-As the tears dripped down her face, her skin peeled off, and she took the wolfskin in her hands.
+As the tears dripped down her wolf face, her skin peeled off, and she held the wolfskin in her hands.
 “I’m trying to become a wolf again, Mother.
 And Monassus here, he’s helping me the best he can.
 But it’s not enough.
 And in the cat outpost, there’s this lovely cat, who’s… who’s… He’s helping me find out how to transform back for real!”
 She put the wolfskin back on.

 “My pup, my pup.”
 Mother hugged her.
 “Come here.”
 She sat cross-legged on the floor and invited Ersatzica to sit in her lap.